ACURO Submission FAQs

 - What is ACURO's publication schedule and dissemination plan for process updates?

-While ACURO does not maintain a publication schedule for guidance documents or the ACURO Appendix, all policies and ACURO forms are reviewed annually; if changes are made, updates are published soon after.
+While ACURO does not maintain a publication schedule for policies or the ACURO Appendix, all policies and ACURO forms are reviewed triennially; if changes are made, updates are published soon after.
 Please check the ACURO website for current documents.
 For additional questions on ACURO policy and procedures contact the ACURO Manager, at usarmy.detrick.medcom-usamrmc.other.acuro@health.mil.
-Refer to Guidance Documents and the ACURO Appendix.

 - I obtain my animals from a breeding colony at my institution.
 Does ACURO need to review and approve the breeding protocol?